-To update the firmware, if the Linux or Windows operating-system update package is available from the World Wide Web and you have obtained the applicable update package, follow the instructions that come with the update package.
+To update the firmware, run the executable program in the package.
+Follow the instructions that come with the package.

 Using the SMBridge management utility program

 Use the SMBridge management utility program to remotely manage and configure a network.
 The utility program provides the CLI (command-line interface) remote management capabilities.